-Alternative and more recent immunotherapy approaches include new adjuvants, recombinant allergens (including hypoallergenic variants), and combinations of allergens with immune modifiers or monoclonal antibodies targeting the Th2 cell pathway to improve safety, effectiveness, convenience, and long-term tolerance[78].
-If biologics may interrupt the allergic march has been also explored[32].
-Dupilumab, a monoclonal antibody that blocks IL-4R, has been shown to be effective in treating moderate-to-severe AD, AA, chronic rhinosinusitis with nasal polyposis, and EoE, all of them driven by Th2 inflammation.
-A recent meta-analysis of the clinical trials with adolescents and adult patients has shown that patients treated with dupilumab presented a reduced risk of new-onset and/or worsening of preexisting allergies by 34% - 37% compared to the placebo groups, Moreover, in off-treatment follow-up, these benefits did not revert, suggesting an immunomodulatory a diseases-modifying effect, pointing out that it can attenuate the allergic march[79].
+Alternative and more recent immunotherapy approaches include new adjuvants, recombinant allergens (including hypoallergenic variants), and combinations of allergens with immune modifiers or monoclonal antibodies targeting the TH2 cell pathway to improve safety, effectiveness, convenience, and long-term tolerance [71].
+Whether biologics can interrupt the allergic march has also been explored [32].
+Dupilumab, a monoclonal antibody that blocks IL-4R, has proven effective in treating moderate-to-severe AD, AA, chronic rhinosinusitis with nasal polyposis, and EoE, all of which are driven by $T{\rm H}2$ inflammation.
+A recent meta-analysis of clinical trials with adolescents and adult patients has shown that patients treated with dupilumab presented a 34%-37% lower risk of newonset allergy and/or worsening of pre-existing allergy than the placebo groups.
+Moreover, in off-treatment follow-up, these benefits did not revert, suggesting an immunomodulatory disease-modifying effect that can attenuate the allergic march [78].

-The combination of monoclonal antibody therapies with AIT, has been proposed as a complementary strategy to treat Th2-driven diseases[80].
-The available data shows that Omalizumab may be effective as an add-on to AIT for respiratory allergy and food desensitization, especially to prevent adverse events during the build-up phases.
-A recent meta-analysis has shown that omalizumab+AIT can significantly enhance the efficacy and safety of AIT by increasing the target maintenance dose and sustained unresponsiveness to allergens while decreasing severe systemic adverse effects[81].
+The combination of monoclonal antibody therapies with AIT has been proposed as a complementary strategy to treat $T_H2$ driven diseases [79].
+The available data show that omalizumab could prove effective as an add-on to AIT for respiratory allergy and food desensitization, especially to prevent adverse events during the build-up phases.
+A recent meta-analysis has shown that omalizumab+AIT can significantly enhance the efficacy and safety of AIT by increasing the target maintenance dose and sustained unresponsiveness to allergens while decreasing severe systemic adverse effects [80].

-A phase 2a, multicenter, double-blind, placebo-controlled parallel-group study, evaluated the efficacy and safety of subcutaneous AIT with dupilumab compared with subcutaneous AIT alone.
-The results showed that dupilumab as an add-on therapy improved the tolerability of AIT while the efficacy was not improved based on nasal symptoms after an allergen nasal challenge[82].
+A phase 2a, multicenter, double-blind, placebo-controlled parallel-group study compared the efficacy and safety of subcutaneous AIT with dupilumab and that of subcutaneous AIT alone.
+The results showed that dupilumab as add-on therapy improved the tolerability of AIT, although, based on nasal symptoms, efficacy was not improved after a nasal challenge with allergens [81].

-Tezepelumab has also been analyzed as an additional therapy in patients receiving SCIT, showing a positive impact on the efficacy of immunotherapy to improve nasal symptoms and on improving tolerance during one year of treatment[83].
+Tezepelumab has also been analyzed as an additional therapy in patients receiving SCIT, showing a positive impact on the efficacy of immunotherapy for improving nasal symptoms and on promoting tolerance over 1 year of treatment [82].

-Recently, immune checkpoints have been proposed as promising therapeutic targets to prevent and/or modify Th2 diseases[84].
+Recently, immune checkpoint molecules have been proposed as promising the rapeutic targets for prevention and modification of $T{\rm H}2$ diseases [83].

-4. Remarks and conclusions
+Remarks and Conclusions

 AD is considered the initial stage of the allergic march.
-However, nowadays there is evidence of different trajectories in the acquisition of allergic diseases, conditioned by environmental and patients-related factors[1-6].
+However, current evidence points to different trajectories in the acquisition of allergic diseases that are conditioned by environmental and patient-related factors [1-6].

-To decipher the complexities of AD and the allergic march, there are several hypotheses about which event or disorder occurs first: whether the barrier dysfunction allows the penetration of microbes and allergens with a subsequent immune interaction ("outside-in" hypothesis), or if it is the polarized immune response that increases the skin barrier defect ("inside-out" hypothesis)[43].
+Several hypotheses have been put forward to decipher the complexities of AD and the allergic march based on the order in which an event or disorder occurs, namely, whether the barrier dysfunction enables penetration of microbes and allergens with a subsequent immune interaction (outside-in hypothesis) or whether the polarized immune response increases the skin barrier defect (inside-out hypothesis) [43].
 In terms of management and treatment, clinicians need to address both aspects.
-However, concerning prevention strategies, it may be necessary to identify primary defects versus immune dysfunction.
+However, concerning prevention strategies, it may be necessary to compare primary defects with immune dysfunction.